 In a receptive environment people are much more likely to share their reservations, their confusion, and their unconventional ideas.
-While this reservations, their confusion, and their unconventional ideas.
 While this may seem to slow the process, leaders who are open to this kind of candid feedback are often more effective at achieving alignment.
-As shown to the right, this group is split between leaders who are naturally receptive and leaders who are more likely to be challenging.
+As shown to the right, this group seems more inclined to use a challenging approach than a receptive one.

-- What happens when people encounter different levels of receptivity in their leaders? - What are the potential advantages of being more open to people's guestions and concerns? - What could the organization do to encourage leaders to be deliberate about creating a receptive environment?
+- Does this organization seem to foster a more challenging or a more receptive atmosphere? - What are the potential advantages of being more open to people's questions and concerns? - What could the organization do to encourage leaders to be deliberate about creating a receptive environment?